 Water management in California includes a diverse range of strategies that often requires a community of water experts to come together, collaborate, and solve issues ranging from infrastructure to operations.

 Scientists, water managers, and other stakeholders had an opportunity to do just that during the 2019 Flood-MAR Public Forum held Oct.
 28 to 29 in Sacramento.
 Hosted by the Department of Water Resources (DWR), the event provided a venue to discuss the implementation of Flood-MAR projects throughout the state.

-Flood-MAR involves harnessing flood water from rainfall or snow smelt and redirecting it onto agricultural, working landscapes, and managed natural lands to recharge parched aquifers – spaces beneath the surface that store groundwater.
+Flood-MAR involves harnessing flood water from rainfall or snow melt and redirecting it onto agricultural, working landscapes, and managed natural lands to recharge parched aquifers – spaces beneath the surface that store groundwater.

 Groundwater, which on average provides about 40 percent of the state’s total water supply, often serves as a buffer against impacts of drought and climate change.
 Over decades, groundwater overdraft has severely depleted this critical water source.

 Flood-MAR is recognized as an emerging water management strategy that can provide broad benefits for Californians and the ecosystems of the state, including water supply reliability, flood risk reduction, drought preparedness, aquifer replenishment, water quality improvement, and climate change adaption.

 “Flood-MAR can be implemented at multiple scales, and there is significant opportunity to improve the integration of surface and groundwater management with sustainable practices to meet local, regional, and state priorities,” said Kamyar Guivetchi, manager of DWR’s Division of Planning.